Code4GovTech/docs/docs/initiatives/community.md

 ### Ticket Closure and Points Allocation:

 When contributors submit solutions, ticket owners review and close the tickets upon acceptance.
-Points are awarded to contributors based on the difficulty level of the tickets.
+Points are then awarded to contributors based on the difficulty level of the tickets.

 ### Leaderboard and Recognition:

-Points are reflected on a leaderboard displayed on the C4GT website.
-Contributors are ranked based on their accumulated points, providing recognition for their efforts.
+Points are reflected on a leaderboard displayed on the C4GT website and contributors are ranked based on their accumulated points, providing recognition for their efforts.

 ## Tech